matbcvo/Python_PlaceCZbot/README.md

 Install Python

 Add Reddit accounts details (username/password) to file `users.toml`.
+If you have only one Reddit account, then remove username2, username3 etc.

 Run Python script with command `python bot.py -c users.toml`.